ptrckslcd/hauers-main/README.md

 **Prerequisites:** [Node.js](https://nodejs.org) v18 or later.

 Before starting the app, copy `.env.example` to `.env` and fill in the database and Google OAuth values.
-Reviewee sign-in now expects a Google OAuth client plus a whitelist entry.
+Reviewee sign-in now expects a Google OAuth client plus a whitelist entry

 ```bash
 # 1. Clone / download the project